Last updated: June 17, 2024

 Debt sources may include:

 To determine your DTI, your lender will total your monthly debts and divide that amount by your monthly pre-tax income.
-Most mortgage programs require homeowners to have a debt-to-income under 43% .
-The lower your DTI is, the more likely it is you will be approved for a mortgage since your risk of failing to repay the loan is also lower.
+Typically, mortgage programs may require homeowners to have a debt-to-income under 43%.
+The lower your DTI is, the more likely it is you will be approved for a mortgage since your risk of failing to repay the loan is considered by lenders to be lower as well.

 No matter how you earn your income, mortgage lenders need to determine your ability to make payments on a loan if you’re taking one out to purchase a home.
 When you apply for a new mortgage, lenders are typically looking at factors that include:

-• Your gross income: The total amount of your earnings before taxes and deductions are taken out.
-In addition to your monthly income from wages earned, this can include social security income, rental property income, spousal support, or other non-taxable sources of income.
+- Your gross income: The total amount of your earnings before taxes and deductions are taken out.
+In addition to your monthly income from wages earned, this could include social security income, rental property income, spousal support, or other sources of income.

-• Your credit score: Lenders will look at your credit score for an idea of your credit history and how responsibly you have managed your credit.
-In general, a higher credit score will lead to offers for lower interest rates and save you money on your mortgage payments.
+- Your credit score: Lenders will look at your credit score for an idea of your credit history and how responsibly you have managed your credit.
+In general, a higher credit score may lead to offers for lower interest rates and save you money on your mortgage payments.

 Tap into your equity today